xueshanf/gitlab-runner-installer/README.md

 This scripts automates Gitlab runner setup for Mac.
 It downloads, registers itself to a GitLab server, installs and starts the runner service.

-This runner is a shell excecutor. __.gitlab-ci.yml__ example is a docker image build example.
+This runner is a shell excecutor. __.gitlab-ci.yml__ example is a docker image build job [example](https://github.com/xueshanf/docker-nodeapp.git).

 Docker For Mac needs to be installed in order to build docker images.